My Brother's Keeper (Long Live G)

-My Brother's Keeper (Long Live G) is the debut extended play by American rapper DaBaby.
+My Brother's Keeper (Long Live G) is the first extended play by American rapper DaBaby.
 It was released through Interscope Records and South Coast on November 20, 2020.
 The EP features guest appearances from Meek Mill, NoCap, Polo G, and Toosii.
 It consists of seven tracks and was released as a tribute to DaBaby's older brother, Glenn Johnson, who died from suicide, on November 3, 2020.

 Background

 On November 3, 2020, DaBaby's older brother, Glenn Johnson, died at the age of thirty-four, from committing suicide.
 He had died from a self-inflicted gunshot wound.
 He had four kids, one son and three daughters.
 The following day, the rapper, via social media, reflected and shared lyrics from a few lines of one of his previous tracks, titled "Intro" (2019), which said "My brother be thinkin' that we don't love him and let him struggle like we ain't family / Like I won't give up all I got to see you happy, nigga".